 Two exceptions from using the above procedure:

 Students can use the online drop tool to drop course(s) from their schedule.
-However, in order to drop the only remaining course on your schedule after the drop/add period, requires applying for a withdrawal from the University for the semester.
-Student will need to contact Lisa Beverly via email (lbeverly@fsu.edu) to request guidance for this request.
+However, in order to drop the only remaining course(s) on your schedule after the drop/add period, requires applying for a withdrawal from the University for the semester.
+Students will need to contact Lisa Beverly via email (lbeverly@fsu.edu) to request guidance for this request.

 If you are swapping one course for another course or course section for another section.
 Student will be required to contact the Departmental Registrar (Tina Johnson), to complete a Drop/Add form, student MUST sign the drop/add form.